junxit/us-congress-bills-112/bill.md

 ## § 7.
 Conforming amendments to Executive Schedule pay rates

 - **(a)** *Under Secretary for Energy, Lands, and Minerals* Section 5314 of title 5, United States Code, is amended by inserting after the item relating to “Under Secretaries of the Treasury (3)” the following:
-- **(b)** *Assistant Secretaries* Section 5315 of title 5, United States Code, is amended by striking “Assistant Secretaries, Department of the Interior (6)” and inserting the following:
+- **(b)** *Assistant Secretaries* Section 5315 of title 5, United States Code, is amended by striking “Assistant Secretaries of the Interior (6).” and inserting the following:
 - **(c)** *Directors* Section 5316 of title 5, United States Code, is amended by striking “Director, Bureau of Mines, Department of the Interior.” and inserting the following new items:

 ## § 8.
 Outer Continental Shelf Energy Safety Advisory Board